vksuvam/Fraud-Detection-System/README.md

 * Data Loading and Encryption:
   * Load the transaction data from a CSV file.
-  * To ensure data privacy, encrypt sensitive data.
+  * To ensure data privacy, encrypt sensitive data (like transaction_id, user_id, transaction_time)

-* Data Anonymization and Differential Privacy:
+* Differential Privacy:
-  * Remove personally identifiable information (PII) by dropping the user_id column.
-  * For numerical features (like transaction amount), add some "fuzziness" to enhance privacy (differential privacy).
+  * For numerical features (like transaction_amount), add some "fuzziness" to enhance privacy (differential privacy).

 * Data Preprocessing:
   * Encode categorical features into a format a machine can understand using one-hot encoding.